 Examining charter schools as nonprofits also provides an opportunity to introduce concepts from new institutionalism theory to the study of charter schools.
 Lubienski (2003) began the process of applying new institutionalism theory to the charter school phenomenon.
 He applied Dimaggio and Powell's (1983) concept of institutional isomorphism2 to charter schools, arguing that competition and markets are not the principal drivers in the development of charter schools.
 Instead, he asserts that innovation in curriculum occurs in response to public policy mandates.
-These mandates are often system wide in nature, applying to charter school curriculum is being developed in response to what Dimaggio and Powell identify as coercive isomorphism.
+These mandates are often system wide in nature, applying to charter schools and other public schools simultaneously.
+Lubienski argues that charter school curriculum is being developed in response to what Dimaggio and Powell identify as coercive isomorphism.
 Dimaggio and Powell argue that this form of isomorphism is present when organizations structure their behavior in response to mandates or in an effort to avoid sanctions from regulatory bodies.